victorzappi/LDSP/docs/1_dependencies.md

   ```
   Finally, check if ADB can actually connect to your phone (on Windows this procedure may fail due to the lack of proper drivers—in case, see the next point):
     - Activate developer options on your phone: [https://developer.android.com/studio/debug/dev-options](https://developer.android.com/studio/debug/dev-options)
-    - Connect your phone to your laptop with a USB cable capable of transfering data (e.g., images), as opposed to one that can only charge the phone
+    - Connect your phone to your computer with a USB cable capable of transfering data (e.g., images), as opposed to one that can only charge the phone
-    - Open a shell on your laptop and try to connect/open a shell on your phone with:
+    - Open a shell on your computer and try to connect/open a shell on your phone with:
       ```console
       adb shell
       ```
   Check out your phone's screen, as Android will likely ask you for permission before allowing the connection.
 Tick the box that grants permission indefinitely.
   If everything goes fine, your shell should be replaced by a new one opened on the phone, where the default phone user is logged in!
-You can type the command 'exit' to return to your local shell.
+You can type the command *exit* to return to your local shell.

 - **ADB drivers [Windows only]**: on Windows, you may need to install some drivers for ADB to connect to your phone.
 Drivers tend to be phone-specific; you can try: